 - Fertility preservation coverage

-- Pregnancy tests, diagnostic testing, medical treatment, and much more
+- Pregnancy tests, medical treatment, and much more

-Allowances can’t be exceeded, and any unused allowance stays with you when an employee leaves the organization, making a GCHRA an affordable solution to offering infertility benefits while increasing your employees' chances of having a successful pregnancy.
+Your staff can’t exceed their allowance, and any unused HRA funds stay with you when an employee leaves the organization, making a GCHRA an affordable solution to offering infertility benefits while increasing your employees' chances of having a successful pregnancy.

-Another additional benefit that can cover your employees’ fertility costs is a health stipend.
-A health stipend is a fixed sum of money offered to employees to purchase necessary medical services.
+Another family-building benefit that can help your employees cover the price of fertility treatments is a health stipend.
+A health stipend is a fixed amount of money you can offer to employees to buy necessary medical services.

-Health stipends are generally easier to administer than HRAs and other health benefit plans.
-Because you can set up a stipend for anything, they are very flexible to whatever medical treatment your employees need, whether it’s family planning, IVF, adoption, egg retrieval, surrogacy, or child care services.
+Health stipends can be easier to administer than HRAs and other health benefit plans.
+Because you can set up a stipend for anything, they are very flexible to whatever medical services your employees need, whether it’s family planning, IVF, adoption reimbursement, egg retrieval, gestational surrogacy assistance, or child care.

-Access to fertility care, IVF, and pregnancy-related benefits are no longer considered a nice-to-have insurance option—they’re a must-have benefit for you to support your employees and be recognized as a family-friendly organization.
+Access to fertility care, IVF, and pregnancy-related benefits are no longer considered a nice-to-have insurance option—they’re a must-have benefit to support your employees and showcase your company as a family-friendly organization.
 Even in this tight labor market, you can offer top-notch fertility benefits to attract and retain top talent without breaking the bank.

 An integrated HRA or a health stipend can provide an all-in-one solution to support a successful pregnancy and fertility benefits at an affordable price.
-If you think one of these personalized benefit solutions is suitable for your company, contact our team, and we’ll get you on your way!
+If one of these personalized employee benefits suits your company, PeopleKeep can help!